deemp/flakes/README.md

 This will be converted via `pandoc` to produce a `man` page.
 Here's a sample [Markdown input](https://pandoc.org/demo/pandoc.1.md)

+### READMEs

+Each flake's `README` assumes that the directory of its `flake.nix` is your current working directory in a terminal

 ## Templates

 ### VSCodium